 If a member of the armed forces is going to be discharged from the service, the MOD will issue a “Certificate of Cessation of Entitlement to Occupy Service Accommodation”.
 A local authority housing department will consider this certificate as proof that the individual is threatened with homelessness.

 The council may be able to provide advice if you are homeless or threatened with homelessness and you are unable to make provisions for yourself.
 You can make an application to receive further advice and information about your housing issue.
-To make an application, you will need access to a computer and have a number of details to hand to complete an online application.
-To make an application please register on our Brent customer portal.

 If you don’t have access to a computer, you may visit our Customer Services centre at the Brent Civic Centre or your local library to use a computer.
 You may also refer to your family/friends or other support networks to help if you need assistance completing your online application.

 We can provide advice and support to you to help you find alternative accommodation.
 However we will not have a duty to provide emergency accommodation or temporarily house you unless you are considered to be eligible, homeless and have priority need.
 For more information on the homelessness criteria please visit www.shelter.org.uk or contact Shelter on 080 8800 4444.
 In addition, you can discuss this with the council when making a homelessness application.

 If you are a single person with support needs, the Single Housing Pathway can discuss with you a referral for floating support or supported housing.

 Below is a list of organisations providing housing support.
 If you would like further information, please contact them directly: